boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 Configure Google Cloud so Terraspace can connect to it.
 The recommended way is to:

-1. set up the `~/.google/credentials.json`
+1. set up the `~/.gcp/credentials.json`
 2. set up `GOOGLE_APPLICATION_CREDENTIALS`, `GOOGLE_PROJECT`, `GOOGLE_REGION`, and `GOOGLE_ZONE` environment variables

 ## Example

 To configure your `GOOGLE_APPLICATION_CREDENTIALS` you need to set up a service account.
 Follow the Google [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started).

-You'll get a credentials file that looks something like this:
+You'll download a JSON credentials file that looks something like this:

-~/.google/credentials.json
+~/.gcp/credentials.json

 ```json
 {